WoutCherlet/moviekeep/README.md

 # moviekeep

-Personal project, dekstop app to keep track of movies using Electron.js.
+Personal project, desktop app to keep track of movies using Electron.js.